 The myth of virginity is produced with harassing memes content.
-If we look at the content of the meme at the Figure 5 above, we will find the behavior of cyber sexism.
-Memes featuring images of women with sexist texts read "Beautiful women will lose to virgin women" and "Beautiful proud.
+If we look at the meme's content in Figure 5, we will find the behaviour of cyber sexism.
+Memes featuring images of women with sexist texts read "You may be beautiful because you like to use makeup, but you will not be more beautiful than a virgin" and "Proud of being beautiful.
 Are you a virgin?" is proof that the myth about women is always produced.
 As if virginity is the substance of all definitions of women.
-Women will exist and even further will be able to co-exist in society, when virginity is intact.
-On the other hand, women will be considered freaks, and considered immoral when virginity is gone.
+Women will exist and, even further, will co-exist in society only when they are virgins.
+On the other hand, women will be considered freaks and immoral when they are not virgins anymore.

-In Indonesia, for example, virginity is paramount, because it is part of a woman's self-image.
-In addition, the demands in society for women's virginity before marriage, make virginity one of the benchmarks for women: whether she is good or bad.
-Thus, if there is a gap between ideal expectations and existing self-realities, it will have an impact on women's self-concept.
+In Indonesia, for example, virginity is paramount because it is part of a woman's self-image.
+In addition, the demands in society for women's virginity before marriage make virginity one of the benchmarks for women: whether she is good or bad.
+Thus, if there is a gap between ideal expectations and existing self-realities, it will impact women's self-concept.

 The ideal female self-concept is a culture formed by society.
-This culture is called objectification culture which contains objectification practices such as commenting on the body, evaluating the body, and so on (Fredrickson & Roberts, 1997).
-The process of internalizing the objectification culture is what makes individuals do self-objectification (Ratih, 2015).
+This culture is called objectification culture, which includes objectification practices such as commenting on the body, evaluating the body, and so on (Fredrickson & Roberts, 1997).
+The process of internalising the objectification culture is what makes individuals do self-objectification (Ratih, 2015).
 Unfortunately, the practice of self-objectification in women is a subtle form of patriarchy and sexism.

-McKay (2013), explained that three factors contribute greatly to the occurrence of self-objectification, including the influence of media, relationships, and societal influences.
-In this case, the influence of memes on the Internet like Figure 3 often normalizes and reinforces the sexualization and objectification of women.
+McKay (2013) explained that three factors contribute significantly to the occurrence of self-objectification, including the influence of media, relationships, and societal influences.
+In this case, the influence of memes on the Internet like Figure 3 often normalises and reinforces the sexualisation and objectification of women.

-However, often many women themselves actually accept such a situation as something that is taken for granted.
-Beauvoir describes it as Myth: the false objectivity of the transcendent.
+However, often many women themselves accept such a situation as something that is taken for granted.
+Beauvoir describes it as myth: the false objectivity of the transcendent.
 In other words, all forms of discrimination have been mystified.
-This means that the oppressed do not feel oppressed and think that what is happening is natural and needs to be accepted by the situation (De Beauvoir, 1989).
+It means that the oppressed do not feel oppressed and think that what is happening is natural and needs to be accepted by the situation (De Beauvoir, 1989).

-Women and injustice seem to have a shackled relationship: they agree that all forms of repression against them are postulates that have been established, when in fact they never know that they are only following the false truth.
-The myths of virginity also continue to be treated throughout history, even developing according to the context of the times.
+Women and injustice seem to have a shackled relationship: they agree that all forms of repression against them are postulates established, when in fact, they never know that they are only following the false truth.
+The myths of virginity also continue to be accepted throughout history, even developing according to the times.

-These things become a kind of guiding idea that is exploited by the people's mind machine as a way of life for women; those women are captives in chambers –bodies reduced to mere means of reproduction.
-So, what happens is the stigmatization that men are nobler than women.
-These myths are stored safely in people's memory sheets, protected by the arrogance of history and civilization into the subconscious, so that women must be willing to accept the fact that they are only second sex.
+These things become a kind of guiding idea exploited by the people's mind machine as a way of life for women; those women are captives in chambers –bodies reduced to mere means of reproduction.
+So, what happens is the stigmatisation that men are nobler than women.
+These myths are stored safely in people's memory sheets, protected by the arrogance of history and civilisation into the subconscious so that women must be willing to accept that they are only the second set.

-History has always been written by men, just as his “his–story” skillfully plays important roles in the historical stage, because the strong will be glorified, “prehistoric times when physical force was very important, those who are the strongest had all the right and power” (de Beauvoir, 1989).
-So since the beginning, gender inequality has actually occurred which places women in a marginal area.
+Men have always written history, just as his "his–story" skillfully plays essential roles in the historical stage, because the strong will be glorified, "prehistoric times when physical force was very important, those who are the strongest had all the right and power" (de Beauvoir, 1989).
+So since the beginning, gender inequality has occurred, which places women in a marginal area.
 That is, women are stereotyped or placed in a passive and helpless position.
-The result is a civilization that is thick with sexism and discrimination in the real world, as well as on the Internet.
+The result is a civilisation thick with sexism and discrimination in the real world and on the Internet.